Weiss

 Analog outputs on XLR and RCA connectors.

-Digital inputs on XLR, RCA, TOSLINK, USB, Ethernet connectors.
+Digital inputs on XLR, RCA, TOSLINK, USB, and Ethernet connectors.

 Mains connector with fuses.